Plan Your Trip

 NO DOGS in the designated festival camp area.

-Shuttles are ONLY transportation to trailheads.
-With the exception of Gunny Loop shuttles on Sunday...we don't shuttle you to the top of anything.
+Shuttles in Fruita are transportation to trailheads.
+With the exception of Gunny Loop shuttles on Sunday...we don't shuttle you to the top of anything...it's just a car ride!

 Dinner Friday & Saturday night is